by ProcureDeskLast Updated : Nov-27-2023

 1. First, create an inventory of all the vendor contracts with the following details

-2. Now if you don’t have a contract management system you likely are not going to have all the contacts in one single place.
+2. Now, if you don’t have a contract management system you likely will not have all the contacts in one place.

 That is fine, don’t stress if you don’t have all the contracts.
-You are probably ok If you are covering 80% of your spend at the first go.
+You are probably OK if you cover 80% of your spending on the first go.

-3. Once you have the contracts, set up a review meeting with your stakeholders to review whether you need a service or not.
+3. Once you have the contracts, set up a review meeting with your stakeholders to review whether you need a service.

-4. If the contract is not required at all and the vendor allows you to terminate the contract for convenience, without charge, then go ahead and cancel the service.
+4. If the contract is not required at all and the vendor allows you to terminate the contract for convenience, without charge, then cancel the service.

 Most vendors want to do right by their customers and would do everything possible to accommodate such requests.

-6. If the product/service is required, you still can reach out to vendors and see if they can help you with short term cost reduction in lieu of a longer-term commitment.
+6. If the product/service is required, you can still contact vendors and see if they can help you with short-term cost reduction instead of a longer-term commitment.

-For example, if your contract is up for renewal in 6 months, you can reach out now and see if they can reduce costs in lieu of a 3-year renewal.
+For example, if your contract is up for renewal in 6 months, you can reach out now and see if they can reduce costs instead of a 3-year renewal.

-There might be cases where you have a contract but you can live by without those services in the short term.
+There might be cases where you have a contract, but you can live without those services in the short term.

 For example, you are going through a tough time and don’t have a use for such a service.

-You probably don’t want to cancel the services altogether but want to suspend the service.
+You probably don’t want to cancel the services but want to suspend the service.

-So reach out to your vendors and see if they are willing to suspend the services for 3-6 months.
+So contact your vendors and see if they will suspend the services for 3-6 months.

-Most of the vendors would be able to accommodate that request unless they have dedicated resources assigned to your account and they can’t temporarily relocate those resources to another customer.
+Most vendors would be able to accommodate that request unless they have dedicated resources assigned to your account, and they can’t temporarily relocate those resources to another customer.

-Cleaning services are generally scope based and the vendor might be charging you a fixed price based on the type of the facility.
+Cleaning services are generally scope-based, and the vendor might be charging you a fixed price based on the type of facility.

-Alternatively, you could change the scope and have the cleaning done less frequently.
+Alternatively, you could change the scope and do the cleaning less frequently.

-One of the first things which happen in uncertain times is hiring freeze.
-If you have training services for new hires or certifications and so on, then it would make sense to review those and see if you still need them.
+A hiring freeze is one of the first things that happens in uncertain times.
+If you have training services for new hires or certifications, then it would make sense to review those and see if you still need them.

-If you regularly conduct training for your employees as part of personal development, it could make sense to temporarily suspend those services.
+If you regularly conduct employee training as part of personal development, it could make sense to suspend those services temporarily.

 Managed print services include supplies and maintenance for printers.
 The service company charged a fixed monthly service for maintaining the printers and supplies are generally consumption-based.

-If the business has slowed down and you are not using the printers that often, then you probably do not need to do proactive maintenance that often.
+If the business has slowed down and you are not using the printers that often, you probably do not need proactive maintenance that often.

-If you have outsourced your IT support (most of the small and medium-sized businesses do), then this might be another area to look for cost reduction.
+If you have outsourced your IT support (most small and medium-sized businesses do), this might be another area to look for cost reduction.

 The IT support costs are generally priced based on the number of calls expected and the number of hardware points (servers, laptops, desktops) the provider needs to support.

-This might be a little oversimplification of how your services are priced but it is worth having a look.
+This might be a little oversimplification of your services’ price, but it is worth looking at.

-If your business slows down and you have reduced staffing needs, then that is going to influence the variables that determine the cost of the service.
+If your business slows down and you have reduced staffing needs, that will influence the variables that determine the cost of the service.